roerohan/vscode-MongoSnippets-NodeJS/README.md

 ## Requirements

+> There are no dependencies for this extension to work, but it provides mongoose-js snippets, hence mongoose should be installed.

-- mongoose library from npm is required.
+- mongoose library from npm.
 This can be installed by executing the following command in the folder where 'package.json' is present.
 ```bash
 npm install mongoose